 If you peel back the layers of the world's religions, you’ll find a common thread running through almost all of them: a deep-seated belief in a reality beyond our everyday, tangible world.
 This is what we call the transcendent—a cornerstone of spiritual life that provides a profound source of meaning, comfort, and awe.

-But what does that actually look like?
 For some, it’s a personal, all-knowing God who listens to prayers and guides humanity.
-For others, it's more of an impersonal cosmic force, an interconnected web of existence.
-This idea of a pervasive, sacred energy is a fascinating one, and if you're curious, our article on the meaning of divine energy digs into it much deeper.
+For others, it’s more of an impersonal cosmic force or an interconnected web of existence.
+This idea of a pervasive, sacred energy is central to many traditions, and it often reshapes how people see their lives and the world around them.

 From the Divine to the Sacred